 Highlights related to performances, education, and social contribution.

-2021 Recurring guest soloist with the Bourbon Brothers of Atlanta.
+2021 Recurring guest with the Bourbon Brothers of Atlanta.

 2020 Began study with Matt Leder.